bluerobotics/ardusub-zola/advanced-usage/index.md

 {{ simple_pirate_image(src="video-stream-example", width=400, center=true) }}

-- The streams are also presented via MAVLink, so QGroundControl (>=v4.1.7) can toggle between them without needing to know specific ports.
+- By default the streams are also presented via MAVLink, so QGroundControl (>=v4.1.7) can toggle between them without needing to know specific ports
 {% pirate() %}
    - It is possible to specify a stream as "thermal", which allows it to be overlaid on another stream in some viewing applications